 It can be overwhelming to choose the right equestrian school for YOUR equine goals.

 You may consider a four year college degree in horse training or equine science.
 If you are a student of natural horsemanship you may want to further your education or even become certified in a certain horsemanship method.There are SO many choices out there.
-There is everything from small, local trainers that offer some courses to full four year programs at dedicated equestrian colleges such as Meredith Manor Equestrian Career College.
+There is everything from small, local trainers that offer some courses to full four year programs at dedicated equestrian colleges.
 You'll need to figure out what your goals are for attending a horse training school.

 When choosing a horse training school you have to know